 Leather is very durable and lasts 15 to 20 years compared with about five years with fabric.
 The quality of the leather sofa you purchase is the most important factor in determining longevity.

-I wanted to dive a bit deeper into the reasons why some leather couches last longer than others.
+I wanted to dive deeper into why some leather couches last longer than others.

 Leather Quality Is The Most Important Factor In Predicting Sofa Longevity

-After speaking with several furniture store owners, we have determined that leather quality is the number one factor in determining the longevity of a leather sofa.
+After speaking with several furniture store owners, the consensus is that leather quality is the number one factor in determining the longevity of a leather sofa.

-If you have no children and your couch doesn't necessarily see a high amount of traffic, a full top grain leather might be okay, considering that you have a nearly unlimited budget.
+If you have no children and your couch doesn't necessarily see a high amount of traffic, a full top-grain leather might be okay, considering that you have a nearly unlimited budget.

 On the flip side, spending more money now to get a top of the line top grain leather couch will pay dividends down the line, meaning that it could be a piece of furniture you hold onto for the rest of your adult life.

 First, leather sofas do not do well with direct sunlight, so if your couch is in the direct line of the sun's powerful rays, expect to wear out your couch a lot sooner than anticipated.
 Be sure to position your leather couch away from direct sun exposure or even consider using window coverings to help slow fading.

-One important note is that bonded or bi-cast leathers should never be conditioned.
+Note that bonded or bi-cast leathers should never be conditioned.
 Remember these are not real leathers and contain a lot of synthetic materials, thus a normal leather cleaner or conditioner will damage the surface.
 See the manufacturer's website to get proper cleaning instructions.

-Thus, in conclusion, if you are in the market for a leather couch, first remember that quality is certainly a big factor in determining the ultimate longevity of your couch.
+Thus, in conclusion, if you are in the market for a leather couch, first remember that leather and frame quality is certainly a big factor in determining the ultimate longevity of your couch.